JibrilExe/campaign-creator-oasis/README.md

 Frontend is hardcoded to display images on feedback form from this folder once backend returns ok status code.
 Feedback form allows user to ask the flux model to improve a given image.
 Until user is statisfied we reload feedback form, at the bottom is a download button for selected image.

+# Training of the model:

+Trainingdata folder contains stance images and background images.
+With the combine.py script you can combine the masks onto the backgrounds to create a training set per stance. make_captions.py uses hardcoded dictionary to build caption files. train_api.py is a way to start a replicate training in python.

+Required libraries:
+- pillow (for combine.py)
+- replicate (for train_api.py)